Maldives

 Foster’s hawkfish using stylophora coral for protection.

-During our time in Hurawalhi, we saw countless fish, sea turtles, sharks, and rays.
-We often saw dolphins passing the island in one direction as we ate breakfast, and returning in the other direction at sunset.
-Today they were particularly energetic, with several of them jumping out of the water, somersaulting or spinning in the air.
 We snorkeled so much during our stay!
-On snorkel breaks, with the help of the marine biologists and water sports staff, we learned the names of many of the animals we saw, as well as interesting facts about them.
-We learned where to find the best coral, where to find anemones and anemone fish, and where to find sharks.
-We learned to read the currents and track the tides, and how to pick the best snorkeling spots.
-We found our rhythm on this paradise island.
+On snorkel breaks, with the patient help of the marine biologists, we learned the names of many of the animals we saw, as well as interesting facts about their behavior and habitat.
+We learned where to find the healthiest coral, where to find anemones and their symbiotic anemone fish, and where to reliably find sharks.
+We learned to read the subtle currents and track the tides carefully, and how to pick the best snorkeling spots based on time of day and conditions.
+We found our rhythm on this paradise island, and now we have to leave it behind.

-Day 13: The end
+Day 13: Bittersweet farewells

-We’ll miss the Maldives!
+We’ll miss the Maldives deeply!